ActianCorp/OpenROAD_UnitTestFramework/README.md

 Getting Started:
   * OpenROAD Developer version 6.2 or later
-  * Ingres Net client  (for example Ingres 10.2 + latest patch) installed with Terminal Monitor
+  * Ingres Net client  (for example Ingres 10.2 + latest patch) to match the version of OpenROAD
-  * OpenROAD Repository database which stores your application code
+  * OpenROAD Repository database (your application code)

 Automation.
 To use the supplied scripts you may also need:
   * Cygwin (from https://www.cygwin.com/)